-Equity in income (loss) of unconsolidated entities for the third quarter of fiscal 2023 was income of \$23.7 million compared to income of \$18.3 million for the third quarter of fiscal 2022, respectively.
+Equity in income (loss) of unconsolidated entities for the third first quarter of fiscal 2023 2024 was income of \$23.7 million \$4.2 million compared to income a loss of \$18.3 million \$36.0 million for the third first quarter of fiscal 2022, respectively.
 In the third quarter of fiscal 2023, we recorded a pre-tax gain on sale of \$19.2 million in connection with the sale of our ownership interest in an unconsolidated displays joint venture.
 The change year-over-year was also impacted by no longer recording equity income after the December 2022 purchase of our remaining interest in the operations acquired in the Mexico Acquisition and stronger performance by the displays joint venture in the third quarter of fiscal 2022.

 Equity in income (loss) of unconsolidated entities for the nine months ended June 30, 2023 was a loss of \$7.8 million compared to income of \$57.3 million for the nine months ended June 30, 2022, respectively.
-The loss in the nine months ended June 30, 2023 was driven by a \$46.8 million non-cash, pre-tax loss to recognize the write-off of historical foreign currency translation adjustments recorded in Accumulated other comprehensive loss, as well as the difference between the fair value of the consideration paid for the Mexico Acquisition and the carrying value of our prior ownership interest.
+The loss in the nine months ended June 30, 2023 first quarter of fiscal 2023 was driven by a \$46.8 million non-cash, pre-tax loss to recognize the write-off of historical foreign currency translation adjustments recorded in Accumulated other comprehensive loss, as well as the difference between the fair value of the consideration paid for the Mexico Acquisition and the carrying value of our prior ownership interest.
 The loss was partially offset by the \$19.2 million pre-tax gain on sale of our displays joint venture noted above.
-Additionally, as noted above, the change year-over-year was impacted by no longer recording equity income after the purchase of our remaining interest in the operations acquired in the Mexico Acquisition and stronger performance by the displays joint venture in the prior year period.
+Additionally, as noted above, the change year-over-year was also impacted by no longer recording equity income after the December 2022 purchase of our remaining interest in the operations acquired in the Mexico Acquisition and stronger performance by the sale of a displays joint venture in the prior year period.
 See "Note 3.
-Acquisitions" for additional information.
+Acquisitions" of the Notes to Consolidated Financial Statements for additional information.